Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ![screenshot](readreplica.png)

+# Azure database for PostgreSQL Resiliency features:
-**Zonal Outage**  \
+**Zonal Outage Protection**  \
 Azure Database for PostgreSQL - Flexible Server supports both zone-redundant and zonal models for high availability configurations.
 Both high availability configurations enable automatic failover capability with zero data loss during both planned and unplanned events.

-**Zone-redundant** \
+- **Zone-redundant** \
  Zone redundant high availability deploys a standby replica in a different zone with automatic failover capability.
 Zone redundancy provides the highest level of availability but requires you to configure application redundancy across zones.
 For that reason, choose zone redundancy when you want protection from availability zone level failures and when latency across the availability zones is acceptable.
-Zone-redundancy model offers uptime SLA of 99.99%
+Zone-redundancy model offers uptime SLA of 99.99% .
 In zone-redundant and zonal models, automatic backups are performed periodically from the primary database server.
 At the same time, the transaction logs are continuously archived in the backup storage from the standby replica.
 If the region supports availability zones, backup data is stored on zone-redundant storage (ZRS).
 In regions that don't support availability zones, backup data is stored on local redundant storage (LRS)
+**Regional Outage Protection** \
+Azure Database for PostgreSQL safeguard your data against regional outages, ensuring protection during unforeseen events like disasters or other unexpected circumstances.

+**Regional Disaster Protection** \
+In the event of a region-wide disaster, Azure offers robust protection by leveraging disaster recovery mechanisms across different regions.
+This approach ensures resilience against regional or large-scale geographic disasters, providing a reliable fallback to another region.
+For a detailed understanding of Azure's disaster recovery architecture, refer to the Azure to Azure Disaster Recovery Architecture.

 # Reference Architectures

-There are 3 variants in this architecture:
+There are 3 variants in the Azure Databases for PostgreSQL Resiliency architecture:

 - **Zonal Resilience - without Read Replica**: \
 This has one primary instance of Azure PostgreSQL Flexible server instance and is enabled with High Availability.
 In this configuration when we enable high availability for this instance we can deploy the standby instance with two options by changing the "mode" attribute.
 There are two values for this attribute: